Kristi Lee

 On July 8, 2016, The Bob and Tom Show announced that Lee would return to the show on July 11, 2016.
 In an interview with BoomerTV's Patty Spitler, Lee reiterated that a desire to find her own voice as an interviewer and to create her "own brand" were her primary motivations for what ended up being a hiatus from The Bob and Tom Show.
 Lee also said Griswold initiated the discussions which led to her return.

 During her six-month break from Bob and Tom, Lee began hosting a podcast titled Kristi Lee Uninterrupted, which debuted on April 5, 2016, and was affiliated with Dr. Will's Neighborhood.
 Its title is a reference to Griswold's habit of constantly interrupting her Bob and Tom Show news reports.
 Lee produced podcast episodes through August 2018.

 On June 27, 2022, Lee was named as a member of the Indiana Broadcast Pioneers Hall of Fame Class of 2022, and the induction ceremony took place on October 4, 2022.

+Kristi's engagement to a gentleman named "Andy" was announced on the Bob and Tom Show on March 21, 2023.